PSeitz/flexineering/content/posts/binggan.md

 Today I’m excited to announce the release of [Binggan](https://github.com/PSeitz/binggan).

 Binggan is the new cool kid on the block for Rust benchmarking.
-It’s basically the third roommate who just moved into the apartment with Criterion and Divan.

-Criterion is the “I bought wine” friend.
-Divan is the “I brought vibes” friend.
+Just chilling with its friends Criterion and Divan, you know.
+Hanging out, benchmarking stuff.
+Dissing other libs behind their backs.
+Showing off its features and talking about how fast it is.
-Binggan shows up in a hoodie, kicks the door shut with their heel, and goes:
+Binggan shows up in a hoodie, kicks the door shut, and goes:

 > “Okay.
 We’re gonna benchmark.
 But this time we’ll measure the code, not just our CPU caches.”

 First thing it does is turn on colored output, because obviously performance doesn’t count unless it’s aesthetically pleasing.
 A marvelous achievement.
 Truly, society has peaked.

-Then it pulls the hood over its head, grabs the strings, and *tightens them*:
+Then it pulls the hood over its head, grabs the strings, and *tightens them*, so you can only see the mouth speaking:

 * “Running one benchmark to completion and then the next?
 That’s cute.
 Let’s **interleave** them so cache effects don’t turn your results into… whatever *that* was.”
 * “Also: your stack doesn’t start at some divine, stable offset.
 It starts wherever process startup details leave it today (argv/env included — yes, even stuff like `USER=...`).
 So yeah: **stack offset randomization**.
 (Seeded by a very scientific die roll: +1.)”